1975–76 NFL playoffs: AFC: Pittsburgh Steelers 16, Oakland Raiders 10

 Midway through the fourth quarter, Lambert recorded his third fumble recovery, this one from running back Marv Hubbard on the Oakland 25, setting up Bradshaw's 20-yard touchdown pass to receiver John Stallworth.
 Bobby Walden fumbled the snap on the PAT, which kicker Roy Gerela recovered but failed to convert on a drop kick, keeping the score at 16–7.
 Later on, Bradshaw was knocked out of the game when he took a knee-hit to the head by linebacker Monte Johnson.
 A few plays later, Oakland recovered their fourth fumble of the day with 1:31 left in the game.
 The Raiders then drove to the Pittsburgh 24-yard line, where they faced third down and 2 yards to go with 18 seconds left on the clock.
 They opted to have George Blanda kick a 41-yard field goal (his longest of the season and last of his NFL career) to pull the deficit to 6 points.
 Then Hubbard recovered the ensuing onside kick with 9 seconds remaining to give Oakland one last attempt to win the game.
-Cliff Branch then caught a 37-yard reception, but he was stopped at the Pittsburgh 15-yard line by Mel Blount before he could get out of bounds and the clock ran out.
+Cliff Branch then caught a 37-yard reception, but he was stopped at the Pittsburgh 15-yard line by Steelers cornerback Mel Blount before he could get out of bounds and the clock ran out, sealing Pittsburgh's victory.
 Aside from his touchdown run, Harris ran for 54 yards on 26 carries, while also catching 5 passes for 58 yards.

 Raiders defender George Atkinson knocked Swann into a severe concussion that would have him hospitalized for 2 days.
 Swann, however would go on to win the Super Bowl MVP award with yardage records.
 Lambert set an AFC Championship Game record with three fumble recoveries in the game.
 This was Oakland's 6th AFC championship loss in the last 8 years.

 This was the fourth postseason meeting between the Raiders and Steelers.
 Pittsburgh won two of the prior three meetings.